WalletWasabi/WasabiDoc/docs/building-wasabi/Security.md

 # Security Policy

-Feel free to report a vulnerability as a GitHub issue only if the vulnerability you found does not compromise users' privacy or security.
+If a vulnerability does not compromise users' privacy or security, open a [regular GitHub issue](https://github.com/zkSNACKs/WalletWasabi/issues/new/choose).

 If it does, then pay great care to responsible disclosure.
 Report a [private vulnerability on GitHub](https://github.com/zkSNACKs/WalletWasabi/security/advisories/new) or send an email to molnardavid84@gmail.com, preferably using PGP encryption: `F079 0C08 68BD BAB8 EE33 F9CE 50FB 7FEB 00F9 7588`